YoussefDIDI79/PersonalPortfolio/DEPLOYMENT.md

 1. **GitHub Account**: Your code should be pushed to a GitHub repository
 2. **Vercel Account**: Sign up at [vercel.com](https://vercel.com)

+## Important Notes

+- The configuration uses serverless functions in the `/api` directory
+- Frontend is built as a static site with React
+- No "functions" property in vercel.json to avoid conflicts with "builds"

 ## Deployment Steps

 ### 1. Push Code to GitHub